By: Lesley Brown

 “We started steps to clean up the city air around 10 years ago, with a focus on transport because it has the biggest influence on emissions,” said Bertold Plugboer, project manager, Amsterdam Elektrisch.
 “The initial batch of 100 electric charging points has since grown to 2,800 today, and we are recording 17,000 unique users and 80,000 charging sessions monthly.”

-Carrots and sticks – the power of incentives to get things moving
+Carrots and sticks – the power of incentives

 The Clean Air for Amsterdam strategy, which covers all the different transport modes, includes measures for both stimulating and regulating change.
 One goal is to have emission-free taxis by 2025.